A2-ai/rv/README.md

 # rv

-`rv` is a new way to manage and install your R packages in a reproducible, fast, and declaritive way.
+`rv` is a new way to manage and install your R packages in a reproducible, fast, and declarative way.

 > [!WARNING]
 > `rv` is still in development and may not be fully documented.
 For additional information, issues, or feature requests, please create an issue or contact us directly.